 HTML Microdata Tutorial

 HTML tags provide for semantic markup of text primarily to make web documents more readable by human visitors.
-There are also cases where it would be desirable to provide structured data in HTML documents for special purposes that are not handled by the standard tags defined in the HTML specification.
-In HTML 5, the microdata mechanism allows adding some additional structure to HTML documents.
+It is also possible to mark up structured data in HTML documents for special purposes that are not handled by the standard tags defined in the HTML specification.
+Microdata is an extension to HTML 5, also known as HTML 5 with Microdata that allows adding some additional structure to HTML documents.

 Microdata can be used to provide information on things like: